 The 13-inch MacBook Air and 13-inch MacBook Pro share an all-aluminum finish, with both offering space gray and silver color options, although the new Air also comes in gold.
 Outside of that, the two devices look very similar.

 Both devices also pack Retina displays with a total resolution of 2,560 × 1,600, or 227 pixels per inch.
 Though similar on that front, the brightness levels between the two laptops couldn’t be more different.
 We didn’t like the display on the MacBook Air and found that it doesn’t get as bright or impressive as the MacBook Pro’s.
 The 2018 Air only manages a total brightness of 291 nits, which lags significantly behind the MacBook Pro’s 500 nits.
 Still, the color accuracy comes in at high levels, which makes it a decent option for photographers and graphic designers.

-We found that there were no flex, bends, or friction points on the MacBook Air — typical of Apple design, and a sign that the Air is built for durability.
+We found that there was no flexing, bending, or friction on the MacBook Air — typical of Apple design, and a sign that the Air is built for durability.
 The Air now has the third-generation butterfly keyboard and larger trackpad of the Pro.
 The trackpad is perfect for selecting text, dragging windows, or using multitouch gestures.

 Both laptops have 720p webcams, stereo speakers, and a 3.5mm headphone jack.
 If sound is particularly important to you, the Macbook Pro’s high dynamic range tends to offer better audio.
 The MacBook Air, on the other hand, comes with additional microphones so that Siri can pick up your voice more easily.